aio-libs/aiohttp/docs/web_advanced.rst

 *aiohttp* server supports it in the following way:

-* A server inherits a current task's context used by the server creation. :func:`aiohttp.web.run_app()` runs a task for handling all underlying dirty job, but :ref:`aiohttp-web-app-runners` can be used as well.
+* A server inherits the current task's context used when creating it.
+  :func:`aiohttp.web.run_app()` runs a task for handling all underlying jobs running the app, but alternatively :ref:`aiohttp-web-app-runners` can be used.

 * Application initialization / finalization events (:attr:`Application.cleanup_ctx`,
   :attr:`Application.on_startup` and :attr:`Application.on_shutdown`,